On weight distributions of perfect colorings and completely regular codes: Weight distributions in a distance-regular graph

-is the weight distribution of the perfect coloring with respect to any color-$e_j$ vertex. \end{theorem}
+is the weight distribution of $f$ with respect to $x$. \end{theorem} For a perfect coloring, the statement of the theorem means the following: if the color of the vertex $x$ is $e_j$, then the color composition of the vertices at distance $w$ from $x$ is calculated as $e_j \Pi_w(S)$.
+This fact (in terms of equitable partitions) was known before \cite[Sect.\,2.2.2,\,2.1.5]{Martin:PhD}, and, from the algebraic point of view, the generalization to perfect structures is not essential and can hardly be considered as a new result.
+Nevertheless, as we will see in Sections~\ref{s:somesets} and~\ref{s:local}, this generalization allows us to apply a common approach in studying distributions with respect to several kind of subsets, not only sole vertices.

-\begin{example} Let $G=H^n_q$ be the \emph{$q$-ary $n$-cube}, whose vertex set is the set of all $n$-words over the alphabet $\{0,\ldots,q-1\}$, two vertices being adjacent if and only if they differ in exactly two positions.
+\begin{example} Let $G=H^n_q$ be the \emph{$q$-ary $n$-cube}, whose vertex set is the set of all $n$-words over the alphabet $\{0,\ldots,q-1\}$, two vertices being adjacent if and only if they differ in exactly one position.
 Then

 where